wp-plugins/wp-seo-redirect-301/readme.txt

 If you click on "SEO Redirect 301" menu link, you will see a list of old urls pointing to the new ones.
 Its here where you can delete ones you don't want anymore.

+Since version 1.8.0, you can now create custom urls in your admin post/page edit page.
+Login to your wordpress site, go to any post/page and scroll down.
+You should find a Meta Box called SEO Redirect 301s.
+If you submit a url here and then browse to this url, it will redirect you to the page/post your editing.

 == Changelog ==

 = 1.8.0 =